-For further information regarding the different types of exchanges, please consult the “Exchange Programme Activities” section of the EJTN Website.
+For further information regarding the different types of exchanges, please consult the “Study visits” section of the EJTN Website.

 Please refer to your national training institution for details: list of participating institutions